ayanpan/boomi-pgp-cert-with-expiry/README.md

-# Create PGP Certitificate for Boomi with Expiry Date
+# Create PGP Certificate for Boomi with Expiry Date

 ## Problem Statement
 When we create a PGP Certificate in Boomi, the Expiry Date isn't set by Boomi.
 Some boundary systems require the expirt date to be set, as per their information security protocol.